micans/mcl/README.md

-# mcl
+# MCL

-{M}arkov {CL}uster algorithm, a method and software for clustering undirected weighted or simple networks, a.k.a. graphs

-Markov CLustering or the Markov CLuster algorithm, mcl is a method and program for clustering weighted or simple networks, a.k.a. graphs.
+Markov CLustering or the Markov CLuster algorithm, MCL is a method for clustering weighted or simple networks, a.k.a. graphs.
 It is accompanied in this source code by other network construction and (trait) analysis programs.